HelenFedorenko88/Slot-Machine/Slot-MachineADME.md

 # Slot-Machine

 It's web based slot machine game made using cocos2d-js.
-This game is optimized well for cross platform.
-It's able to work ios android and web browsers.
+This game is prepared for cross platform and it's able to work ios android and web browsers.

 ## How to use it?
 ### SlotMachine class .